AbsaOSS/filename-inspector/README.md

 - **Description**: Specifies the format of the output report.
 Options include console, csv, and json.
 - **Required**: No
 - **Default**: `console`
+- **Options**:
+  - `console`: Prints the report to the console as a warning log message.
+  - `csv`: Generates a CSV file with the report.
+No output prints to the console.
+Path to the report file is provided in the `report-path` output.
+  - `json`: Generates a JSON file with the report.
+No output prints to the console.
+Path to the report file is provided in the `report-path` output.

 ### `verbose-logging`
 - **Description**: Enable verbose logging to provide detailed output during the action’s execution, aiding in troubleshooting and setup.